Caracas Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your intended stay.
-Should have blank pages for stamps.
+Must be valid for at least 6 months beyond intended stay

 Tips for Smooth Entry